An Unplugged Vacation on the Windjammer Angelique

 - Sunny Deckhouse Salon: There is an indoor lounge above deck that is completely enclosed from the weather.
 Often times guests will gather around the piano for a sing-a-long in the evenings.

-- Power: There are USB outlets in the cabins for charging small devices.
+- Power: There are USB outlets in the cabins for charging small devices however you may want to bring your own solar power charger just in case.

 - Bathrooms: You’ll find three heads and three hot freshwater showers onboard.
 Fair warning, the showers are are nothing more than a garden hose with a spray nozzle, but they do the job.
 They are warm and you’ll end up feeling clean.